ScilifelabDataCentre/pathogens-portal/content/english/voc/_index.md

   </table>
 </div>

-*Pango lineage refers to https://cov-lineages.org/.
+*Pango lineage refers to [classifications found here](https://cov-lineages.org/).
 The list of VOCs will be updated by the portal team ASAP after new data becomes available.
 It was last updated 2021-12-10<!-- can we automate this date?-->.
 Please see below for more information about the variants listed.*

-**19A	Wuhan/Hu-1/2019**
+##### 19A Wuhan/Hu-1/2019

 * This is the original SARS CoV-2 variant, which originated in Wuhan, China.
 * The first sequences were added to GISAID 26th December 2019 by the National Institute for Communicable Disease Control and Prevention (ICDC), Chinese Center for Disease Control and Prevention, China.

-**Alpha  20I/501Y.V1**	 (lineage B.1.1.7, VOC202012/01)
+##### Alpha 20I/501Y.V1 (lineage B.1.1.7, VOC202012/01)

 * This variant originted in the United Kingdom in September 2020, and has since been referred to as 20I/501Y.V1, VOC 202012/01, B.1.1.7, or Alpha.
 * It has a large number of mutations, including spike protein substitutions: 69del, 70del, 144del, (E484K*) (S494P), N501Y, A570D, D614G, P681H, T716I, S982A, D1118H (K1191N*).